Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Poznámky

-Typ, který popisuje konstantní odkaz na element.
+Typ popisuje konstantní odkaz na prvek.

 ### <a name="example"></a>Příklad